C2SP/C2SP/BLAKE3.md

-BLAKE3 was also designed to instantiate multiple cryptographic primitives, to offer a simpler and more efficient alternative to dedicated legacy modes and algorithms such as those in [RFC6234].
+BLAKE3 was also designed to instantiate multiple cryptographic primitives, to offer a simpler and more efficient alternative to dedicated legacy modes and algorithms.
 These primitives include:

 * **Unkeyed hashing (hash)**:  This is the general-purpose hashing mode,